MrMole96/MrMole96/README.md

 ## 📕 Blog posts

-- <a href="https://selleo.com/blog/beginners-guide-to-gherkin">Beginners guide to gherkin</a>
+- <a href="https://selleo.com/blog/why-choose-react-native-for-your-mobile-tech-stack">Why Choose React Native For Your Mobile Tech Stack?</a>